borko17/sunfish.lua/README.md

 ```

 represents the normal starting position.
 The full save format wraps this board representation together with additional game-state fields.

-## Mate-in-1 puzzle mode

-Enter `m1` to start the Mate-in-1 puzzle generator.
-The program generates a position where the side to move has a legal mate in one and verifies the generated position before presenting it.

 Hints (progressive):